ap5511-arch/nprc-privacy-policy/PRIVACY_POLICY.md

 ## Consent

-By using the NPRC App, you consent to our Privacy Policy and agree to its terms.
+By using DocHub, you consent to our Privacy Policy and agree to its terms.

 ---